 Northeast Florida Cam

 The Northeast Florida Nest Cam is one of the most famous eagle cams out there, watching the nest of a mating pair known as Romeo and Juliet.
-There are two cams that track the nest which provide hi-def, closeup views of the events in the nesting season.
+There are two cams that track the nest which provides hi-def, closeup views of the events in the nesting season.
 Another camera is placed farther away from the nest, which allows people to see the adult eagles fly into the nest and see the juveniles fledge.

 DC Eagle Cam

 The DC Eagle cam is arguably the most well-known cam, which features a mating pair dubbed Mr. President and First Lady.
-The bald eagle pair are found in the city of Washington DC itself, in a nest made at the top of a poplar tree located within the US National Arboretum.
+The bald eagle pair is found in the city of Washington DC itself, in a nest made at the top of a poplar tree located within the US National Arboretum.
 There are three cams that enable people to view the eagles in their nest from different angles, and the cameras are powered by solar energy.